Calverton, Nottinghamshire: The nineteenth century

-Partly as a result of disillusionment with the 1832 Reform Act, radicalism raised its head again in the shape of the People's Charter of 1838, as textile workers saw real electoral reform, which the Charter proposed, as a means whereby their standard of living might be improved.
+Partly as a result of disillusionment with the Reform Act 1832 (2 & 3 Will.
+4. c.
+45), radicalism raised its head again in the shape of the People's Charter of 1838, as textile workers saw real electoral reform, which the Charter proposed, as a means whereby their standard of living might be improved.
 One of the Nottinghamshire organisers of Chartism was a Calverton man called George Harrison (1798–1871) who was a farmer and Primitive Methodist preacher.
 He had already, in June 1835, strongly objected, at the annual vestry meeting, to the dissenters and "the parish at large" supporting St. Wilfrid's against their will, by means of the church rate.
 It was this Harrison who invited the leader of the Chartists, Feargus O'Connor to Calverton on Monday 25 July 1842.
 It may have been thought that a meeting of Chartists was less likely to be broken up by the authorities in the countryside, than in the town of Nottingham.

 The Chartists' own newspaper The Northern Star described, in extravagant terms, the arrival of O'Connor by train from Derby, and his progress in a carriage procession along Mansfield Road, picking up delegations from suburbs and villages along the way till at last, around 2 pm, Calverton was reached.
 O'Connor made a long speech at "Bonner Pool" to a crowd, which the newspaper estimated at five thousand, and then a tea-party was served in a marquee "in a beautiful pasture bounded by a splendid wood".
 There followed an evening of singing, dancing and games, during which time a supposed government spy was pointed out and questioned.
 O'Connor spent the night in Calverton and the following morning, he set out for more speech-making in Mansfield.

 Four weeks later The Northern Star reported that, on Monday 22 and Tuesday 23 August 1842, there had been skirmishes with the village constable and a general withdrawal of labour by workers in Calverton, but the Battle of Mapperley Hills, on that Tuesday 23 August, perhaps saw the zenith of Chartism in Nottinghamshire, and the working class began to focus instead on opposition to the Corn Laws and the high price of bread.